Judge denies Donald Trump's request to dismiss columnist's defamation claims - ExBulletin

 Mr. Trump did not simply deny Ms. Carroll’s sexual assault accusation, Kaplan wrote.
 Instead, he accused Ms Carroll of lying that he sexually assaulted her in order to boost sales of her book, gain publicity and/or further a political agenda.

-The judge said the main purpose of presidential immunity was to avoid distracting the president from his public duties, but it was not an exoneration card that allows the president to say or do anything he desires, even if this behavior is totally disconnected from an official function.
+The judge said the main purpose of presidential immunity was to avoid distracting the president from his public duties, but it was not a disclaimer card that allows the president to say or do anything he desires, even if this behavior is totally disconnected from an official function.

-Kaplan said he took into consideration that Carroll was now 79 and had sued Trump for 3½ years.
+Kaplan said he took into account that Carroll was now 79 and had sued Trump for 3½ years.

 There is no reason to risk further prolonging the resolution of this litigation by allowing Mr. Trump to raise his defense of absolute immunity now at the eleventh hour when he could have done so years ago. did he declare.